Paul Pogba: what has former Man Utd player said about ‘extortion attempts’?

-Paul Pogba: what has Man Utd footballer said about ‘extortion attempts’ - what did brother’s video reveal?
+Paul Pogba: what ex Man Utd footballer said about ‘extortion attempts’ - what Mathias Pogba’s video revealed?

-Paul Pogba’s brother, Mathias, set to reveal ‘very important things’ as Juventus star claims he is being threatened by gangsters

 French Police have opened an investigation into Paul Pogba’s claims he is being threatened by gangsters trying to extort him, according to the AFP news agency.